Royalcrist/stake.app/README.md

 To have a project set up and ready for development, please follow these steps:

-1. First bring up some infrastructure components (ganache and blockscout) using docker-compose
+1. First bring up some infrastructure components (ganache, truffle, nextjs, and blockscout) using docker-compose

 ```
 docker-compose up -d